huntdatacenter/docs/docs/working-in-your-lab/technical-tools/x2go.md

 :::

-## Configure the X2Go client
+## Configure X2Go client

 Once installed, open X2Go and click `New session` and enter a _Session name_ that you will use to identify this connection later, e.g. _demolab - rstudio_

 ::: tip NOTE
 The default suggestions in red below are for connection to software on your lab's home machine.
-Alternatives for unmanaged iaas machines are noted as separate bullet points.
+Alternatives for unmanaged IAAS machines are noted as separate bullet points.
 :::

 ### In the `Session` tab

-#### Server
+::: details Server section

 - _Host_: `10.5.5.12`
   - On iaas machines: You need to type in the IP address for the machine that is set up for X2Go.
 You will fine the IP by logging into the iaas machine and type `ifconfig | grep 10.5.5.`